 Teachers witness every day the positive effect learning outside the classroom has on the personal and social development of children and young people, but does it also have the same effect on academic achievement?

 In 2005 the American Institute for Research did a study about the Effects of Outdoor Education programs in California.
 The focus was on 11-12 year olds who were at risk of not reaching their potential in school and were mainly from disadvantaged areas.
 Over 50% of the cohort reported that the opportunity was the first time that they had spent time in a natural setting.
 Teachers involved in the study saw the study as an “opportunity to shine” for all students.
 Following the program teachers reported improvement in self-esteem, relationships with other students and conflict resolution – the kind of team-building and improved confidence benefits associated with outdoor learning.
 But tellingly the teachers also reported significant improvements in classroom behaviour, motivation to learn and problem solving skills.
 It follows that 6-10 weeks after participation in the program they had also significantly improved their science score.

 The study strongly suggests that the personal and social development benefits of outdoor learning can also improve academic achievement, especially with learners from disadvantaged areas.
 Unfortunately other studies have shown that children and young people from these communities are less interested in being outdoors with nature as those from more affluent areas.
 This however is attributed to the lack of opportunity, as after just one day of being outdoors their interest increased.
 Findings like this underline the importance of school trips in giving pupils the opportunities for high quality outdoor learning through school trips.

-Are school trips still happening this year?
+Are school trips being cut?

 Summary – Taking Learning Outdoors